UrbanInstitute/rmarkdown-factsheets/README.md

 * Author name(s) should appear on page 1 under the title (and subtitle, if applicable).
 Author name(s) should be 11 pt Lato, italic, black, 12 points of space after the paragraph.
 * Make heavy use of the [Urban Institute Data Visualization Style Guide](http://urbaninstitute.github.io/graphics-styleguide/)

+## Iteration

+The template (for example, simple-factsheet.Rmd) is iterated with the `iterate.R` script.

+`iterate.R` takes an index, creates a data frame with outfile names and parameters, and iterates the template across each row of the data frame.

 ## Contributors

 ### Creator